 KOAs Aren’t All Bad

 Not all KOA campgrounds are bad.
 Your camping preferences are largely going to inform whether a KOA is right for you.
-And since KOAs are franchised and owned individually, each has its own look and feel.
+And since KOAs are franchised and owned individually, each has its own look and feel (once you get by the big yellow sign).
 The reality is that some aren’t managed as well as others, which can exacerbate issues.
 Everyone’s experience will differ, and you may need to see for yourself how you like the campground giant.

 However, KOAs often have pools, activities for kids, and a camp store.
-Some even serve food.
+Some even serve food and have full-service dog parks and wash stations.
 The Palm Springs/Joshua Tree KOA, for example, has a cafe that serves breakfast and lunch.
-Plus, they have mini golf and a thermal hot springs heated pool and spas.
+Plus, they have mini golf and a thermal hot springs heated pool, and spas.
 While their sites are close together, they do a great job of putting bushes and flowers in between to give you some privacy.